30 Beats: Plot

-The plot is set in New York City over three days in the lives of 10 different characters who interact with each other in various sexual encounters, which follow from one character to the next.
+Set in New York City over three days, the film follows 10 characters whose interconnected sexual encounters lead from one to the next.

-It begins when a young woman named Julie (Condola Rashad) meets at a loft with her former anthropology professor, Adam (Justin Kirk), where she tells him that she is a virgin and wants him to take her virginity.

-Afterward, the plot shifts to Adam, who visits a tarot reader named Erika (Jennifer Tilly) for advice on his sexual prowess and superstitions.
-She performs a ritual on him to "cleanse" Adam of his sexual needs.
+Julie, a young woman who is a virgin, meets her former anthropology professor, Adam, at a loft and asks him to take her virginity.
+Afterward, Adam visits a tarot reader named Erika for advice about his sexual insecurities and superstitions.
+She performs a ritual intended to "cleanse" him of his sexual needs.

-Erika then meets with Diego (Jason Day), a much younger bicycle messenger whom she meets for weekly sexual trysts in a Harlem apartment, where Diego confides in her that he is in love with another woman.
-Erika gives him advice on how to court her.
+Erika meets Diego, a much younger bicycle messenger with whom she has weekly trysts in a Harlem apartment.
+Diego confides that he is in love with another woman, and Erika advises him on how to court her.

-Diego then goes to the house of Laura (Paz de la Huerta), the woman he has a fixation on, where she invites him in but tells him that she cannot have sex, for she has a bad heart and had surgery where she carries a large scar on her chest.
-Diego tells her to accept her physical deformity as it is to feel accepted.
+Diego visits Laura, the woman he desires.
+She invites him in but says she cannot have sex because of a heart condition and shows him a large surgical scar on her chest.
+Diego encourages her to accept her body.

-Laura then goes to her chiropractor, named Matt (Lee Pace), where she dresses up in revealing underwear and tries to seduce him.
-He first refuses her advances but eventually gives in to them.

-The next day, Matt visits Kim (Vahina Giocante), a young French woman he is dating, who reveals to him all about her own sexually active life with other men and women and her comfort with it.
+Laura later visits her chiropractor, Matt, and attempts to seduce him.
+He initially resists but eventually gives in.
+The next day, Matt visits Kim, a young French woman he is dating, who tells him about her active sex life with other men and women.